mnaoumov/obsidian-external-rename-handler/README.md

 This plugin handles renames made outside of Obsidian by treating them as a single `rename` event.

+For this functionality to work, Obsidian has to be running during the external renames.

 ## Installation

 - `External Rename Handler` is not available in [the official Community Plugins repository](https://obsidian.md/plugins) yet.